rust-unofficial/awesome-rust/README.md

 A registry allows you to publish your Rust libraries as crate packages, to share them with others publicly and privately.

+* [Cloudsmith :heavy_dollar_sign:](https://cloudsmith.com/cargo-registry/) — A fully managed package management SaaS, with first-class support for public and private Cargo/Rust registries (plus many others).
+Has a generous free-tier and is also completely free for open-source.
 * [Crates](https://crates.io) — The official public registry for Rust/Cargo.

 ## Resources